 Being respectful of all the health care providers and staff, as well as other patients.

-Being on time for your appointments or notifying Student Health Services when you cannot keep your appointment.
+Being on time for your appointments or notifying Student Health and Wellness when you cannot keep your appointment.

-Cooperating by presenting your Student ID and your current health insurance card/information each time you come to Student health Services.
+Cooperating by presenting your Student ID and your current health insurance card/information each time you come to Student Health and Wellness.
 And by informing the staff of any change of address, phone number or enrollment status.

 When you have questions, please ask.

 When you are satisfied, please comment.